grafana/grafana/docs/sources/http_api/datasource_permissions.md

 - **403** - Access denied
 - **404** - Datasource not found

-## Get permissions for a datasource
+## Get permissions for a data source

 `GET /api/datasources/:id/permissions`

-Gets all existing permissions for the datasource with the given `id`.
+Gets all existing permissions for the data source with the given `id`.

 **Example request**: